leaktk/scanner/README.md

 * The requests below are pretty printed to make them easier to read.
 * Only the values in the `"options"` sections are optional.

+**WARNING**: Sanitize the input before passing it to the scanner.
+Work will be done to harden it a bit more, but don't run this as something taking user input on a host running this as a service.

 ### Git

 Scan git repos